-- Work with the DSL to produce the Child Protection Policy annually. - Undertake appropriate safeguarding training, to include Prevent and Safer Recruitment training. - Ensure child protection is regularly discussed at Governing Body meetings - Meet at least termly with the DSL to review and monitor the school's delivery on its safeguarding responsibilities, to review the Single Central Record and complete an audit of the staff files. - Take responsibility to ensure that the school is meeting the OFSTED requirements as set out in the inspection guidance:
+- Work with the DSL to produce the Child Protection Policy annually. - Undertake appropriate safeguarding training, to include Prevent and Safer Recruitment training. - Ensure child protection is regularly discussed at Governing Body meetings - Meet at least termly with the DSL to review and monitor the school's delivery on its safeguarding responsibilities, to review the Single Central Record and complete an audit of the staff files. - Ensure that filtering and monitoring systems are in place and take part in the review - Take responsibility to ensure that the school is meeting the OFSTED requirements as set out in the inspection guidance: